-- 10) Strategic planning: Strategic planning for performance audits (ISSAI 300 (36)) of privatisation would involve understanding the privatisations undertaken by the government so as to allow an assessment of the risks involved (ISSAI 100 (46)) and the significance of the subject matter considered for audit as well as to decide the best possible stage of intervention.
-Identifying stakeholder expectations and defining the critical success factors while taking account of audit capacities (e.g. human resources and professional skills) helps to ensure that the topic selection process maximises the expected impact of the audit. - 11) While selecting the individual topic for a performance audit of privatisation, the auditor should assess the auditability of the topic based on risk/problem assessment (ISSAI 300 (36)) and materiality of the privatisation.
-The significance of the entity/activity privatised would be another determining factor in the selection of a topic. - 12) Relevant aspects for the auditor to consider in performance audits of privatisations are (i) the sharing of risks and benefits/ rewards from privatisation (ii) the privatisation scheme/modality chosen vis-à-vis the objective of the privatisation; (iii) the extent to which the privatisation objectives were achieved; and (iv) the effect of privatisation on the cost of services/facilities charged to the public or the users. - 13) In shifting an activity from the government to the private sector, the nature of government oversight is transformed.
-As the components of government provision of goods and services are privatised, the jurisdiction or mandate of state oversight institutions including SAIs is reduced. - 14) The SAI may need to consider whether and how it will have access to audit, at a later date, the resulting privatised entities or the activity which is being performed by a private agency.
-This is especially true for a performance audit, because in addition to assessing whether the objectives of privatisation were achieved or not, auditing efficiency and effectiveness requires a long-term perspective.
-Thus, the SAI may require factoring in these aspects at an early stage in order to ensure that the SAI, does, indeed, have the possibility to audit at a later date.
+- 10) Strategic planning: Strategic planning for performance audits (ISSAI 300 (36)) of privatisation would involve understanding the privatisations undertaken by the government to allow an assessment of the risks involved (ISSAI 100 (46)).
+The significance of the subject matter, i.e. entity/activity/assets privatised, would be another determining factor in the selection of a topic.
+While selecting the individual topic for a performance audit of privatisation, the auditor should assess the auditability of the topic based on risk/problem assessment (ISSAI 300 (36)) and materiality of the privatisation.
+This will also help decide the best possible stage of intervention. - 11) Identifying stakeholder expectations and defining the critical success factors while taking account of audit capacities (e.g. human resources and professional skills) helps to ensure that the topic selection process maximises the expected impact of the audit. - 12) Relevant aspects for the auditor to consider in performance audits of privatisations are (i) financial implications of the privatisation; (ii) the sharing of risks and benefits/ rewards from privatisation; (iii) the privatisation scheme/modality chosen vis-à-vis the objective of the privatisation; (iv) the extent to which the privatisation objectives were achieved; and (v) the effect of privatisation on the cost of services/facilities charged to the public or the users. - 13) In shifting an activity from the government to the private sector, the nature of government oversight is transformed.
+As the components of government provision of goods and services are privatised, the jurisdiction or mandate of state oversight institutions including SAIs is reduced.